emard/esp32blesynscan/README.md

 # ESP32 blesyncscan

-Attempt to make ESP32 BLE UART bridge that can be used to connect SynScan Pro 2.5.2 on Android 10 phone with SkyWatcher Virtuoso 90 Heritage mount.
+Attempt to make ESP32 Bluetooth Classic and Bluetooth Low Energy UART bridge that can be used to connect SynScan Pro 2.5.2.
+Hardware on other end is is SkyWatcher Virtuoso 90 Heritage mount.

+Currently it works for linux.
+Hopfully with small fixes it should work on Android 10 phone.

+# Install

-Arduino project "btblesynscan" is recommended as it supports both Bluetooth classic and Bluetooth Low Energy.
+Arduino project "btblesynscan" is recommended as it supports both Bluetooth Classic and Bluetooth Low Energy.

+From board manager Install esp32 by espressif

+Copy "btblesynscan.ino" to directory "~Arduino/btblesynscan/btblesynscan.ino"

+From Arduino, open project "Arduino/btblesynscan", compile and upload to ESP32 board.

+# Bluetooth Classic or Low Energy

 After board power ON or reset by pressing "EN" button, blue LED will turn ON for 1.5 seconds.